-- Only use recommended drying agents. - Never use alcohol or other cleaning solutions to clean your hearing aids.
-This can damage your hearing aids and may cause a skin reaction. - Ear wax or other residue on your hearing aids can cause an infection or allergy.
+- Never use alcohol or other cleaning solutions to clean your hearing aids.
+This can damage your hearing aids and may cause a skin reaction. - Ear wax or other residue on your hearing aids can cause an infection.
 To avoid this, clean your hearing aids as instructed.